Phanerozoic: Neogene Period

 The Neogene spans from 23.03 million to 2.58 million years ago.
 It features two epochs: the Miocene and the Pliocene.

 The Miocene spans from 23.03 million to 5.333 million years ago and is a period in which grass spread further across, effectively dominating a large portion of the world, diminishing forests in the process.
 Kelp forests evolved, leading to the evolution of new species such as sea otters.
 During this time, perissodactyls thrived, and evolved into many different varieties.
 Alongside them were the apes, which evolved into 30 species.
 Overall, arid and mountainous land dominated most of the world, as did grazers.
 The Tethys Sea finally closed with the creation of the Arabian Peninsula and in its wake left the Black, Red, Mediterranean and Caspian seas.
 This only increased aridity.
 Many new plants evolved, and 95% of modern seed plants evolved in the mid-Miocene.

 The Pliocene lasted from 5.333 million to 2.58 million years ago.
 The Pliocene featured dramatic climatic changes, which ultimately led to modern species and plants.
-The Mediterranean Sea dried up for hundreds of thousand years in the Messinian salinity crisis.
+The Mediterranean Sea dried up for hundreds of thousands of years in the Messinian salinity crisis.
 Along with these major geological events, Africa saw the appearance of Australopithecus, the ancestor of Homo.
 The Isthmus of Panama formed, and animals migrated between North and South America, wreaking havoc on the local ecology.
 Climatic changes brought savannas that are still continuing to spread across the world, Indian monsoons, deserts in East Asia, and the beginnings of the Sahara Desert.
 The Earth's continents and seas moved into their present shapes.
 The world map has not changed much since, save for changes brought about by the Quaternary glaciation such as Lake Agassiz (precursor of the Great Lakes).